ppy/osu-wiki/wiki/FAQ/en.md

 _Detailed explanation of the beatmaps: [Beatmaps][Beatmaps wikilink]_

 You can find it from the main page under the name "[Beatmaps][Beatmaplist link]".
--   Just remember to log in to your osu! account before-hand or the server treats you as a guest and prohibit you from downloading beatmaps from the site.
+-   Just remember to log in to your osu! account beforehand or the server treats you as a guest and prohibit you from downloading beatmaps from the site.

 #### Can I disable "Kiai Time"?
-No, because unlike video, they are integrated to the game (as a part with the hit objects), thus cannot be disabled.
+**No**, because unlike video, it was integrated to the game (as a part with the hit objects), thus cannot be disabled.

 #### The maps are too hard!
 Where can I find some easier maps?
 Pokebis has compiled a set of beatmaps suitable for beginners to play.
 You can find them here: <https://osu.ppy.sh/forum/t/5456>

 Also, [the ranked beatmap version of osu! tutorial][osu!tutorial_rank] is good for practicing some of the possible mapping design you will come across.
-It's an excellent training map for newbies and experienced players.
+It is an excellent training map for newbies and experienced players.

 Alternatively, you can [sort the ranked beatmap list by difficulty][sort beatmaplist difficulty].
 The easiest maps are at the top of the list.

 #### What does Level in my profile actually do?
-Absolutely _nothing_.
-There is no difference in any way when comparing a Level 100 player against a Level 1 player except the player's own skills and experience of play.
-There is no handicap for the lower level nor there is an advantage for the higher level (except personal experience and hardware used).
+**Absolutely nothing**.
+There is no difference in any way when comparing a Level 100 player against a Level 1 player except the player's own skills and experience of the game mode in question.
+There is no handicap for the lower level nor is there an advantage for the higher level (except personal experience and hardware used).

-Level is based on your total score accumulated when online with your account whether you pass or fail the beatmap.
+Level was based on your total score accumulated when online with your account whether you passed or failed the beatmap.
 [Formula given here][Score#Level wikilink].

 #### Why is my profile stats different ingame?
 Keep in mind that osu! has four game modes so you might be looking at the wrong game mode.